Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Sliding window restrictor

-Bolt or pin limits window opening to a maximum of 4″ — cannot be overridden by a child from inside.
+Bolt or pin limits window opening to a maximum of 4.”

 All ground-floor and upper-floor windows are accessible to children